thewatermethod/mattbev.11ty/posts/javascript-ecosystem.md

 Meanwhile, on my very fancy JavaScript site, I couldn't update a post without implementing a new API and debugging `npm install`.

-WordPress, at the end of the day, is a blunt instrument in this case, and 11ty exists.
+WordPress, at the end of the day, is a very large instrument for this use case, and 11ty exists.
 The title of this post is therefore a bit misleading.
 I am on 11ty now, which frankly is a much better fit for updating Markdown files to generate HTML than Nuxt, no shade on an otherwise fine tool.
+I've also recently worked on an Astro site, which was a consideration, but Astro also feels like a bit too much for what is HTML & CSS compiled from markdown.
+And it also feels extremely "bought in" to the ecosystem, where 11ty is more like a single purpose tool.
+At least that's the way it _feels_.

-But the best part is the nice clean package.json, and I struggle to imagine a situation where it might grow.
+The best part of the move is the nice clean `package.json`.
+I struggle to imagine a situation where it might grow.